-Additionally EMSA is funded by the state health department to operate Trauma Referral Center(s) [TReC].....currently one in Tulsa and one in Oklahoma City, however the program may consolidate to a single location for both regions of the state.
-These center(s) are operated by EMSA's communications centers..
-All trauma transports into Oklahoma City and Tulsa are to be coordinated through the appropriate TReC, which insures that the metropolitan hospitals are available and can handle additional patients and that patients get to hospitals with needed specialist.
-The TRcC also collects trauma data for the health department.
+Additionally EMSA is funded by the state health department to operate a Trauma Referral Center(s) [TReC].....eurrently one in Tulsa and one in Oklahoma City, however the program may consolidate to a single location for both regions of the state.
+These This center(s) are_is operated by EMSA's communications centers... center in Tulsa.
+All trauma transports into Oklahoma City and Tulsa are to be coordinated through the thisappropriate TReC, which insures that the metropolitan hospitals are available and can handle additional patients and that patients get to hospitals with needed specialist.
+The TReC also collects trauma data for the health department.

-4. EMSA is funded by the Department of Public Safety to provide car seats to low income families at no cost.
-EMSA medies provide installation and inspection of car seats no more often than monthly in both Oklahoma City and Tulsa.
+- 4. EMSA is funded by the Department of Public Safety to provide car seats to low income families at no cost.
+EMSA medics provide installation and inspection of car seats no more often than monthly in both Oklahoma City and Tulsa. - 5.4.

-5.4.
 EMSA's contractor provides the employees that work in grant programs.
 However, grant funds pay the salaries and benefits of these employees.
 The contractor is also responsible for working to secure continuing grant funds to support the programs already described in addition to any new projects.